wesmith4/bitsWS/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a senior at Davidson College with career interests in tech, consulting, private equity, and project management.
+I'm a senior at Davidson College with career aspirations in tech, product management, financial planning, consulting, and private equity.
 Complementing my major in Economics, I have pursued a variety of disciplines and experiences, including a semester living abroad in Peru, a tech bootcamp semester in San Francisco, and courses in data science and applied mathematics.
-I am currently seeking roles and opportunities to utilize and expand upon my unique portfolio of skills, education, and experiences.
+I am currently seeking roles and opportunities to contribute my passions and skills toward companies driven by strong missions and great products!